-Upon completion of this offering, our directors, executive officers and holders of more than 5% of our common stock, together with their affiliates, will beneficially own, in the aggregate, 29.04% of our outstanding common stock, assuming no exercise of the Warrants sold in this offering.
+Upon completion of this offering, our directors, executive officers and holders of more than 5% of our common stock, together with their affiliates, will beneficially own, in the aggregate, 32.84% of our outstanding common stock.
 As a result, these stockholders, acting together, would have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets.
 In addition, these stockholders, acting together, would have the ability to control the management and affairs of our company.
-Accordingly, this concentration of ownership could harm the market price of our common stock and Warrants by:
+Accordingly, this concentration of ownership could harm the market price of our common stock by: